 In 2009, Crucible and Chris Reeve introduced a superior version of their excellent S30V steel and named it S35VN.
 By using a much finer grain structure and adding small quantities of niobium they were able to improve the toughness and ability to sharpen what was already an outstanding steel in the S30V.
 Many would argue this is the ultimate in knife steels and you would struggle to find any steel with better edge retention, toughness and stain resistance.

 Made by US based Crucible, CPM S30V (often simply referred to as S30V) steel has excellent edge retention and resists rust effortlessly.
 It was designed in the US and is typically used for the high-end premium pocket knives and expensive kitchen cutlery.
-This is generally regarded as one of the finest knife blade steels with the optimal balance of hardness and toughness, second only to S35VN.
+Dollar for dollar, this is generally regarded as one of the finest knife blade steels with the optimal balance of edge retention, hardness and toughness.
+One of our favorites.

 European Bohler-Uddeholm introduced Elmax which is a high chromium-vanadium-molybdenum alloyed powdered steel with extremely high wear and corrosion resistance.

 CTS-XHP from US based Carpenter is another relatively new knife steel that has very good edge retention and hardens to about 61 HRC.
 This is yet another powder metallurgy creation where Carpenter’s technicians have developed an extremely fine powder grain that results in excellent performance.
 Slightly better edge retention than S30V but a little more work required in the sharpening process.